oloomoses/book-store/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a Javascript app that allow the user to add and delete a book from the store.
-The aim of this project is to help learn the fundamentals of javascript create, read, update and DOM manipulation^^
+This is a Javascript app that allows the user to add and delete a book from the store.
+The aim of this project is to help learn the fundamentals of javascript create, read, update, and DOM manipulation

 ### Built With
 Components of this project is listed below;